-PLEASE READ THOROUGHLY BEFORE STARTING

-SAFETY PRECAUTIONS: \Keep fingers and loose clothing away from gears and moving parts. \Always unplug VZ-MC50 Pan and Tilt Head when not in use. \Mount only on stable surfaces.

-\\\TURN OFF YOUR CAMERA'S OPTICAL IMAGE STABILIZER (OIS) WHILE IT IS MOUNTED TO THE PAN/TILT HEAD.
+PLEASE READ THOROUGHLY BEFORE STARTING!
+SAFETY PRECAUTIONS: \Keep fingers and loose clothing away from gears and moving parts. \Always unplug VZ-MC50 Pan and Tilt Head when not in use. \Mount only on stable surfaces. \\\TURN OFF YOUR CAMERA'S OPTICAL IMAGE STABILIZER (OIS) WHILE IT IS MOUNTED TO THE PAN/TILT HEAD.
 OIS DOES NOT REACT WELL TO PAN/TILT SYSTEMS.\\\

-SETTING UP YOUR NEW PAN AND TILT HEAD -
+SETTING UP YOUR NEW PAN AND TILT HEAD -.

-Fasten the base plate of the VZ-MC50 head securely to jib or tripod mount.
+Bolt the base plate of the VZ-MC50 head securely to jib or tripod mount.
 The base is designed to mount on a flat surface or 100mm bowl, so an adapter may be necessary for other sizes (consult jib or tripod maker).
-Optional 100mm ball mount is also available.
+The mounting plate on the MC50 has a threaded hole, but it should never be used without the included nut and washer to ensure that the head does not fall!